Armenian Cuisine, a Real Paradise for any Gourmet

-The ecologically clean food in Armenia are home to a rich and varied selection of fish and meat; the alpine plains and river valleys are filled with orchards, groves and fields of vegetables, pulses, cereals and nuts; the mountains and hillsides are covered in vines and forests; and large flocks and herds are pastured throughout the country.
+The cuisine reflects the traditional crops and animals grown and raised on Armenian land.
+Armenia is home to a rich and varied selection of fish and meat; the alpine plains and river valleys are filled with orchards, groves and fields of vegetables, legumes, cereals and nuts; the mountains and hillsides are covered in vines and forests; and large flocks and herds are pastured throughout the country.

 Another feature of Armenian cuisine is a great number of greengrocery and spices in preparation of dishes.
-Armenian cookery uses about 300 kinds of wild-growing grasses and colors which are used as seasonings or even the basic dish.
-From the cultivated vegetables the potato, tomatoes, cabbage, eggplants, pepper, carrots, cucumbers, a beet, a sorrel, spinach, an asparagus, vegetable marrows, a pumpkin, string bean are widely used in Armenia.
-Armenians traditional dish is tolma made of grape leaves, quince, eggplants, pepper and tomatoes filled with mincemeat, rice and spicy greens.
+Armenian cookery uses about 300 kinds of wild-growing grasses and colors, which are used as seasonings for even the most basic dish.

 Armenian Wine and the Legendary Brandy

 Armenia is one of the oldest wine making regions in the world and wine is an ancient part of its culture.
 Armenian wines provide something for every occasion and in every form, from delicate whites to robust reds to wonderful dry or sweet sparkling wines, and from simple table wines to some of the most expensive and sought.